top of page

 Philosophically speaking

-“Well... philosophically speaking...," dad articulates in a serious tone as he organizes the groceries in the kitchen shelves.
-"My butt crack was showing,” he casts in a bizarre and unexpected calm.
+"Well... philosophically speaking..." my dad began, his tone serious as he organized groceries on the kitchen shelves.
+"My butt crack was showing," he confessed in a manner that was bizarrely calm and unexpected.

-Like someone had just screamed “FREEZE!,” dad starts to slowly rise from the ground, as a toddler caught red-handed stealing chocolates from the cookie jar, hunching over his back, like an armadillo rolling, one hand lifting the back of his camouflaged cargo shorts, the other one holding his glasses.
+As if someone had shouted "FREEZE!", my dad began to slowly rise from the ground, like a toddler caught red-handed sneaking chocolates from the cookie jar.
+He hunched over, his hand lifting the back of his camouflaged cargo shorts, the other hand holding his glasses.

-He hates those glasses; he can’t see shit from far or close, so the female employee at the optical shop next to the Supreme Court of Justice in Buenos Aires made him buy a blue pair with yellow and purple flowers on its legs.
-He got upset for like two minutes when he arrived home in Buenos Aires that night and I told him: “Dude, you have lilies on your glasses,” and then he was over it.
-He hates them, but he takes them everywhere and uses them 24/7.
+My dad hates those glasses; he can’t see shit from far or close, so the employee at the optical shop next to the Supreme Court of Justice in Buenos Aires -a young woman in her 20s- sold him a pair with blue frames.
+Manly.
+Little he knew they were adorned with yellow and purple flowers.
+He had been upset for like two minutes when he arrived home in Buenos Aires that night from the optical shop after work and I pointed out: "Dude, you have lilies on your glasses," and then he was over it.
+He despises them but still carries them everywhere and uses them 24/7.
 My dad is one of those baby boomer Argentine men that was raised to eat the whole plate, never leave a crumb behind, and never throw scraps to the trash, so buying a new pair of glasses just because his are “girly”, well, “fuck it.”

-“Dad, we have no idea of what you were doing, and no, we luckily didn’t see your butt crack.”
+My mom was choking on her laughter, so I responded for both of us.
+"Dad, we have no idea what you were up to, and no, we fortunately didn't see your butt crack."

-He is finally straight on his feet and his cargo shorts well tight below his brown leather belt, the same one he has since 2003.
-“Thank God, because I dropped my glasses so I crouched, and my shorts basically fell off.”
+He was finally upright, his cargo shorts secured tightly beneath his brown leather belt, the same one he has owned since 2003.
+"Thank God, because I dropped my glasses, so I had to crouch, and my shorts basically fell off."

-Those glasses are not a typical 58-year-old male lawyer, but damn they last.
+Those glasses might not befit a typical 58-year-old male lawyer but damn they last.

 “Glad they didn’t break, or you would have lost your lilies.”